Quick summary

 Liability for damage caused by an employee to a third party

-Strict liability also plays a specific role here.
-This refers to situations where the employer is liable regardless of the fault of the employee, for example, in the event of damage caused by a particularly dangerous operation.
+Strict liability also plays a specific role.
+This refers to situations where the employer is liable regardless of the fault of the employee, for example in the case of damage caused by a particularly dangerous operation.
 Although the employee may feel liable in practice, the Labour Code allows recourse against him to be limited to statutory limits.

 When is an employee liable for damages?